cesium-ml/cesium_web/README.md

 Debugging:

 - Run `make log` to watch log output
-- Run `make debug` to start webserver in debug mode
+- Run `make stop` to stop any running web services.
 - Run `make attach` to attach to output of webserver, e.g. for use with `pdb.set_trace()`
 - Run `make check-js-updates` to see which Javascript packages are eligible for an upgrade.